9413d5ff2a0b4f237a264010b65350e7/TAG/POW/LBBC/README.md

 # A Smith & Wesson Symphony

-Lexington Bethel Baptist Church became the unsuspecting victims of a meticulously planned and brutal massacre.
+Lexington Bethel Baptist Church became the unsuspecting victims of a meticulously planned and brutal massacre--166 churchgoers were killed.

 ## The Setting